UniFormal/uniformal.github.io/doc/development/contributing.md

 Usually this involves an informal discussion with core developers or a pull request.
 If they merge into master, they must also merge the resulting master into ```devel```.

-### Pushing and Code Review

-All code contributions to the MMT repository should be reviewed by one of the principal developers.
-For core MMT functionality, this is essentially Florian at the moment.
-There are two essential workflows:

-* **small commits**: commits that repair bugs or mildly generalize functionality must pass through the `devel` branch, so that Florian can see, test, and review them.
-Commits should be accompanied by a meaningful message that explains what this commit tries to do and what it does to achieve that.
-* **large commits**: introduce significant new functionality, generalize, or refactor existing functionality, and/or change APIs.
-Such commits *must* be accompanied with a MEP (MMT Extension proposal) that motivates the extended/changed functionality, details the (proposed) API changes and implementation, and discusses any invariants that are violated/required by the functionality at a level that is sufficient for MEP review by the MMT community.
-MEPs are usually prototyped in a feature branch.
-The specification can come before the implementation, or can be a result of the prototyping process.
-In the latter case, the MEP specification is part of the pull request that proposes to merge the functionality.
-In any case, the specification should be sufficient to serve as initial documentation if the MEP is accepted.

 #### Protections and Tests

 Pushes to ```release``` must pass the corresponding test(s).